MartinPaulo/ResBazResOS/Lessons/Lesson_1.md

 1. A wall used to prevent the spread of fire
 1. An attractive wall made from fire
-1. Something that blocks or allows network traffic
+1. Something that selects what network traffic that can pass
-1. What's built on top of an ice foundation
+1. That what's built on top of an ice foundation

 -- *Slide End* --

 **Answer A and C**

+Naturally, on the the Research Cloud a security group selects what network traffic that can pass.

+    Try to draw the following on a white board as you talk...

 How firewalls work is that network messages destined for a computer are broken up into packets.
 Once a packet reaches a computer how does the computer know which application the packet is intended for?